 There are many steps to getting your thesis ready for defense.
 Please check the following checklist for suggested timelines.
 It is also important to factor in time for your advisor and the advisory committee to review your thesis chapters ahead of the deadline to submit the Exam request form (4 weeks before your defense date).

 Please refer to the Office of Graduate Studies link on thesis completion for important information.

 SES specific policies related to the defense and thesis completion can be found in the SES policies and guidelines document.

 The thesis results are defended in a process that includes a presentation of the work and defense of the thesis results through oral questioning.
 Both are open to the public.

-The PhD examination committee normally consists of five members appointed by the Associate Director (Graduate Studies), as follows:
+The MSc examination committee normally consists of three or four members appointed by the Associate Director (Graduate Studies), as follows: